Security-Onion-Solutions/securityonion-docs/hardware.rst

 CPU
 ~~~

-Suricata and Zeek are very CPU intensive.
+:ref:`suricata` and :ref:`zeek` are very CPU intensive.
 The more traffic you are monitoring, the more CPU cores you'll need.
-A very rough ballpark estimate would be 200Mbps per Suricata worker or Zeek worker.
-So if you have a fully saturated 1Gbps link and are running Suricata and Zeek, then you'll want at least 5 Suricata instances and 5 Zeek workers, which means you'll need at least 10 CPU cores for Suricata and Zeek with additional CPU cores for Stenographer and/or other services.
+A very rough ballpark estimate would be 200Mbps per :ref:`suricata` worker or :ref:`zeek` worker.
+So if you have a fully saturated 1Gbps link and are running :ref:`suricata` and :ref:`zeek`, then you'll want at least 5 :ref:`suricata` instances and 5 :ref:`zeek` workers, which means you'll need at least 10 CPU cores for :ref:`suricata` and :ref:`zeek` with additional CPU cores for :ref:`stenographer` and/or other services.

 RAM
 ~~~